 - 1 celery stalk, peeled and finely chopped

 - 1 dried red hot pepper (peperoncino) or a pinch of red pepper flakes (optional)

 - Salt and pepper

 - 250-300g (1/2-2/3 lb) canned tomatoes, sieved, or passata di pomodoro

 - A handful of mentuccia (Roman mint)—or other mint

 Start by sautéing the pancetta in olive oil (or lard) in a large pot, together with the peperoncino if using.
 (The traditional vessel for cooking tripe is a large terracotta pot, and using one does seem to give you extra depth of flavor.)
 Add onion, carrot and celery, and continue sautéing, seasoning with salt and pepper, until the vegetables are nice and soft.
 (Adding a tablespoon of water from time to time ensures that this soffritto will not brown.)

 Add your pre-cooked tripe (see below), cut into bite-sized strips (along with a pinch of red pepper flakes if using those).
 Mix it all well, and allow to simmer so that the tripe begins to insaporire, or absorb the flavors of the soffritto.

 Add a splash of white wine, and when it has evaporated, add crushed tomatoes.
 The more you add, the more saucy the dish will be.
 (Any excess sauce is absolutely wonderful over pasta!)
-Cover and simmer until the tripe is tender but still ever so slightly chewy and the sauce well reduced, about 30-45 minutes.
+Cover and simmer, stirring from time to time to avoid scorching, until the tripe is tender but still ever so slightly chewy and the sauce well reduced, about 30-45 minutes.